-Nuclear weapons are the only weapons of mass destruction not yet prohibited by an international convention, even though they have the greatest destructive capacity of all weapons.
-A global ban on nuclear weapons is long overdue and can be achieved in the near future with enough public pressure and political leadership.
+Nuclear weapons are the only weapons of mass destruction not yet categorically prohibited under international law, even though they have the greatest destructive capacity of all weapons.
+A global prohibition on nuclear weapons is long overdue and must be achieved without further delay.

 Nuclear weapons are the most inhumane and indiscriminate weapons ever created.
 They violate international law, cause severe environmental damage, undermine national and global security, and divert vast public resources away from meeting human needs.
 A universal ban is long overdue.